Ayr: Early modern period

 Ayr was continuously hit by a number of plagues from 1545 to 1647, resulting in the town's port being quarantined and plague victims being removed from the town on pain of death.
 Mary, Queen of Scots visited the town in 1552 and 1563.
 Ayr remained a significant port throughout the 16th century, exporting goods such as fish, hide and wool and importing salt and wine.

 Ayr played a pivotal role in the Plantation of Ulster throughout the 17th century, in which a significant number of British people settled in present-day Northern Ireland.
 The town provided the largest share of colonists from Great Britain, with many colonists from Ayr joining the Earl of Eglinton, Hugh Montgomery's, plant in the Ards Peninsula (particularly around Newtownards), and others going on to settle around Belfast.
 In 1652, the town was used as a base and fortress for some of Oliver Cromwell's men.
 They established a large fortress along the mouth of the River Ayr and erected walls around the area just south of the River's mouth – most of these walls remain present to this day.
 St John's Tower, which sat around the centre of the fortress, was originally part of a large church yet this was knocked down during the construction of the fort with the tower being used for military practice; it is now protected by "Friends Of Saint Johns Tower" (FROST) residents in the "Ayr Fort Area" which sits atop the former site of the citadel.
+In 1654, a replacement church for St John's, the Auld Kirk of Ayr was completed.